 -ENB in conjunction with other IGB techniques, including RP-EBUS – Importantly, ENB cannot directly visualize the target lesion such that the PPL location cannot be confirmed nor can it be biopsied under direct visualization.
 Thus, when available, some experts combine ENB with RP-EBUS to verify the lesion location which may increase the diagnostic yield for PPL biopsy.
 The RP-EBUS probe is passed through the working guide sheath, the PPL location is confirmed, the probe removed, and the lesion is biopsied as for routine flexible bronchoscopy (with or without fluoroscopy).
 (See 'Efficacy' below and 'Radial probe endobronchial ultrasound (RP-EBUS)' below.)

 •Another commercially available system also uses CT data to generate a virtual three-dimensional pathway to the selected target and electromagnetic tracking of a steerable working channel with sensors on the tip or by using a trackable biopsy instrument during the procedure.
 Experience with this system is limited.
 A newer version of this system also incorporates an option for transthoracic needle aspiration or biopsy (TTNA/TTNB) using the same electromagnetic and CT guidance data with a trackable percutaneous needle.
-(See "Diagnostic evaluation and management of the solitary pulmonary nodule", section on 'Transthoracic needle biopsy'.)
+(See "Diagnostic evaluation of the incidental pulmonary nodule", section on 'Transthoracic needle biopsy'.)

 The capital costs for ENB systems are high, and significant operator experience and training is required for their use.